-Georgia State University’s Center for Healthy Development, directed by Dr. John R. Lutzker, will house PCA Georgia, a provisional state chapter of Prevent Child Abuse America.
-The new Prevent Child Abuse Georgia, directed by Julia Neighbors, is partially supported by a grant from the Governor’s Office for Children and Families.
-We are in the planning stages of developing the chapter.
+Georgia State University’s Center for Healthy Development, directed by Dr. John R. Lutzker, houses PCA Georgia, a state chapter of Prevent Child Abuse America.
+Prevent Child Abuse Georgia, directed by Julia Neighbors, is partially supported by a grant from the Governor’s Office for Children and Families.

-PCA Georgia will provide statewide direction to promote healthy children and develop strong families through:
+PCA Georgia provides statewide direction to promote healthy children and develop strong families through: